Skip to main content

 Go2China Team

-Discover Chengdu: giant pandas, spicy Sichuan cuisine, and laid-back charm.
-Complete guide with itineraries, neighborhoods, and insider tips.
+Discover Chengdu: cuddle giant pandas, explore ancient temples, and taste fiery Sichuan cuisine.
+Complete guide with itineraries and insider tips.

 Key Takeaways